esp8266/Arduino/doc/reference.rst

 Stream extensions

-  Proposed Stream extensions are designed to be compatible with Arduino API, and offer a additional methods to make transfers more efficients and easier to use.
+  Stream extensions are designed to be compatible with Arduino API, and offer additional methods to make transfers more efficient and easier to use.

   The serial to network transfer above can be written like this: